Skip to main content

 There are two mechanics related to Node Operator bond penalization.

-The first one is burning stETH shares using the Burner.
+The first one is burning stETH shares using the Burner contract.
 Once confiscated shares are burnt, the total amount of stETH shares decreases.
 Hence, shareRate increases, effectively distributing all burned stETH value between other stETH holders.

 The second mechanic is transferring confiscated stETH to the Lido DAO Treasury.
 This approach is applied to penalties that are used to address protocol operational costs (e.g., keyRemovalCharge).